Of Course He's Dead: Production

 Prior to the finale, there was much speculation over whether former star Charlie Sheen would reprise his role as Charlie Harper.
 CBS had not announced who would guest star on the episode.
 At the Television Critics Association's winter press tour on January 15, 2015, Chuck Lorre spoke about the show and had nothing but praise for Sheen, saying, “It would be inappropriate to not acknowledge the extraordinary success we had with Charlie and how grateful I am, we all are, to his contributions.
 And there’s nothing but great feelings for the eight-and-a-half years we worked together.
 But how to wrap the show up, it's tricky.
 It's a tricky—it's a sticky wicket.
 Because, in a way, the show morphed into something else entirely for the last four years, and it's something we love, and we want to honor both.
 So, how to honor both has been the challenge of this finale.
 The other challenge is how to get people watching it without telling them what it is," he explained.
 He said he wanted the finale to honor both eras of the show, and that there were "no wounds,” following what happened with Sheen, saying "What happened, happened.
 And I’m grateful for the time we enjoyed working together and I’m very grateful Ashton came along and kept the lights on.
 What do I got to complain about?
 I’m so blessed.”
-When asked about the finale and the possibility of Sheen's return, creator Chuck Lorre responded "I think viewers will be very, very satisfied with the finale.
+When asked about the finale and the possibility of Sheen's return, Lorre responded, "I think viewers will be very, very satisfied with the finale.
 That's all I'm going to say."
 Further teasing as to Sheen's return was given with the reveal of the episode's title, "Of Course He's Dead".

 CBS President Nina Tassler said that Lorre had planned a "mystery sandwich" for the final episode.
 The episode was taped on February 6, 2015 and aired on February 19, 2015.
 It took two weeks to film.
 Lorre approached the finale with the intention of doing "everything we could to make a finale worth watching."

 Jon Cryer revealed that while shooting for the finale, "there was a shoot day when they conspicuously called me and said, 'You're not in it.'
 I was like, What?
 What's happening that day?"
 Cast members were not even allowed to read the whole script and did not see the episode in its entirety until its airdate.

 According to Cryer, filming for the episode was very emotional, and the finale is unlike any finale he's ever seen before.
 The animated flashback sequence that filled in the gaps between season 8 and season 9 was created by an outside company from Warner Bros.